deptofdefense/anet/INSTALL.md

 1. Unzip anet.zip
 2. Add an anet.yml file with appropiate settings.
 Descriptions of each of the settings in anet.yml can be found in the README.md file in the ANET repository.
-3. Install Database Scheam: Run `bin/anet.bat db migrate anet.yml`
+3. Install Database Schema: Run `bin/anet.bat db migrate anet.yml`
 4. Seed the Database: Run `bin/anet.bat init anet.yml`.
 5. Launch the ANET Server: `bin/anet.bat server anet.yml`